The Andrew E. Slaby, MD, PhD, MPH School of Spiritual Care

 Department of Spiritual Care

 The Spiritual Care Program provides the skill set and knowledge to understand the scope of spirituality and integrate appropriate and ethical care into professional practice.
 It is intended for students from a variety of professions including medical (nursing, physicians, social work, occupational, physical and other therapies, and other allied health) and community-based (counselors, community leaders, non-chaplain first responders).

-Master of Theology in Spiritual Care (MTH-SC) – 48 credits
+Master of Theology in Spiritual Care (MTH-SC) – 45 credits

-Doctor of Theology Degree in Spiritual Care (DTH-SC) – 54 credits
+Doctor of Theology Degree in Spiritual Care (DTH-SC) – 60 credits